faith-in-het/Microservice-for-notification-system/readme.md

-### Task 1 work flow

-For sending notification to users we use Kafka and for notification to publisher of fanFic we have to make opbject for each Publisher and this is basic flow of the Task.
+*Developing a Notification Microservice System for handling and managing user notifications efficiently in a scalable architecture.

+*Using Kafka as the message broker to enable asynchronous communication between backend services and the notification service.

+*Creating separate notification objects for each publisher/user to support personalized and independent notification handling.

+*Implementing node-cron for scheduling automated background jobs and recurring tasks.

+*Running a scheduled job in scheduler.js every 24 hours to execute a reporting script.

+*The reporting script connects to the database and generates daily analytics, including:

+*Number of unique users notified

+*Breakdown of notification categories/types

+*Maintaining clean architecture by separating scheduling logic from reporting and database logic.

+*Implementing a buffering/grace-period mechanism before sending notifications to users.

+*Preventing notifications from being sent for content that is deleted immediately after being posted.

+*Ensuring notifications are only delivered if the content still exists after the buffer period, improving reliability and user experience.

 ![alt text](image.png)

-### Task 2 Flow

-Used `node-cron` for scheduling background jobs such as:
-A scheduled job in scheduler.js runs a reporting script once every 24 hours.
-This script connects to the database to count key metrics from the last day, such as the number of unique users notified and a breakdown of notification types.
-The scheduler simply acts as a timer, keeping the database logic separate in the reporting script.

-### Task 3: Notification Buffering and Grace Period

-To prevent sending notifications for content that is deleted immediately after being posted, this service implements a buffering mechanism.
-This provides a "grace period" for actions, ensuring users don't receive notifications for content that was quickly removed.

 **How It Works:**